-(HIB) – As the days grow shorter and Old Man Winter makes his appearance, many of us are tempted to bundle up and stay indoors.
+(ARA) – As the days grow shorter and Old Man Winter makes his appearance, many of us are tempted to bundle up and stay indoors.
 But don’t let the changing weather keep you from nature’s beauty and the potential of outdoor adventure.

 Keep these tips in mind as the mercury falls and keep your weekend itinerary packed year round.